-When an aromatic ring is substituted with a substituent, that substituent affects the nucleophilicity and therefore reactivity of the aromatic ring.
-Some substituents activate the ring, making it more reactive than benzene alone.
-Other substituents deactivate the ring, making it less reactive than benzene.
+When an aromatic ring contains a substituent, that substituent affects the nucleophilicity and therefore reactivity of the aromatic ring.
+Some substituents activate the ring, making it more reactive than benzene alone, while other substituents deactivate the ring, making it less reactive than benzene.
 Figure 5 lists some common activating and deactivating groups.
-These groups can be generalized as follows.
-Activating groups typically contain a lone pair on the atom that is directly attached to the aromatic ring.
-Alkyl groups are one exception, however, alkyls are only weakly activating.
+These groups can be generalized in the following way: Activating groups typically contain a lone pair on the atom that is directly attached to the aromatic ring.
+Alkyl groups are one exception, however, and are only weakly activating.
 Deactivating groups on the other hand have a halogen or electron withdrawing group, such as C=O, directly attached to the aromatic ring.